 The most crucial aspect of any hiking boot is protection.
-This is due to the unforgiving outdoor terrain characterized by cold, wet and rough surfaces.
+This is due to the unforgiving outdoor terrain characterized by cold, wet, and rough surfaces.
 You need a pair that will prevent injuries and keep your feet dry.
 Nonetheless, most protective boots are made from sturdy material.
 Other things to look out for are toe caps.
-Heavier hiking boots have also proven to be more effective at feet protection.
+Heavier hiking boots have also proven to be more effective at foot protection.

 Another important aspect that you have to keep in mind is traction.
 You are likely to interact with a muddy or wet surface while outdoors.
 Such surfaces increase your chances of slipping and falling.
 That is why you need hiking boots with top-class traction.
 It offers resistance to spillage.
 Outsole design, midsole stability, and tread pattern determine traction.
 Outsoles incorporating carbon or blown rubber are robust hence they provide better traction.

 The functionality and performance of your hiking boots are negatively affected if they fail to fit properly.
 In addition to that, the fit has a direct impact on comfort.
-Remember that feet volume, girth; width and length vary all through the day.
+Remember that feet volume, girth; width, and length vary all through the day.
 This should be put into consideration before ascertaining the right fit.
 Shoes that fit well provide more support and stability.
 They are also better at shock absorption.

 Proper cushioning enhances a boot’s ability to absorb shock.
 Impeccable shock absorption is a crucial aspect to look for in hiking boots.
-If the cushioning is questionable you will be exposed to pain, injuries or discomfort.
+If the cushioning is questionable you will be exposed to pain, injuries, or discomfort.
 Hiking boots with gel, pads, fluid or air soles offer the best cushioning.

 For added protection from rough terrain, you need boots with stiff soles.
 Additionally, these soles accommodate heavy loads with ease.
 The only downside of such boots is that they cut down on the natural movement of the feet.
 However, a thick sole is excellent for snowy or rough terrain.